Five simple strategies to help mitigate the adverse affects associated with alcohol and its metabolism.

 3. Avoid foods rich in saturated fat (fatty meat, butter, cream and palm oil) when drinking alcoholic beverages.
 Fat metabolism changes while the liver is metabolising alcohol.
 Swap the fatty meat for lean, add olive oil instead of butter and rather eat dry roasted nuts or olives instead of oil roasted nuts and chips.
 Most chips and salted nuts are roasted or deep-fried using palm olein or palm fruit oil – which are high in saturated fats.

 The exception is ripened and aged cheese (without preservatives), which is also considered a high saturated fat food but excused from inclusion since it is an essential source of probiotics.
-A diverse micro biome is of vital importance for healthy digestive system functioning and even alcohol metabolism.
+A diverse micro biome is important for healthy digestive system functioning and even alcohol metabolism.
 In this case – the benefit outweighs the detriment.

-5. Whisk up interesting wine or alcoholic beverage alternatives using de-alcoholised wine, pressed pomegranate or berry juice, soda water, buchu and rooibos tea and bitters for daytime gatherings or long lazy lounging occasions.
+5. Whisk up interesting alternatives!
+Be warned though: replacing it with artificially sweetened drinks or fruit juice doesn’t count as a ‘better’ options.
+Rather investigate de-alcoholised wine and add some pressed pomegranate or berry juice, frozen berries or grapes or soda water, buchu and rooibos tea or bitters for daytime gatherings or long lazy lounging occasions.